 Just as it is at our secluded Lodge out by the beaches west of Forks, the chill factor at the Bluff property is huge.
 Gorgeous views are just everywhere, accompanied by the gentle sound of waves lapping on the shore well below.
 Eagles are frequent visitors in the firs on the west side of the house.
 The signature feature of this property is an expansive ocean-facing deck and a weatherproof bluff-front gazebo allowing unobstructed views of Vancouver Island, Mt.
 Baker, Port Angeles Harbor, shipping, smuggling, and anything else that might be floating or going on out there on the Strait.

-As indicated above, we anticipate full guest-readiness no later than mid-May, 2014.
 Online booking of this vacation rental is best done by going to www.vrbo.com.
 Search for property #593708 for available dates, rates, minimum nights, deposits, cancellation policy, etc. Inquiries can be made through the messaging system on this site.